justeattakeaway/pie/apps/pie-docs/README.md

 #### Adding new routes

-In order to fix the tests, you will need to register the routes to your newly added pages by running from the root of the monorepo: `yarn test:generate-routes`.
+In order to fix the tests, you will need to register the routes to your newly added pages by running the following command from the root of the monorepo: `yarn test:generate-routes`.
 This will update the JSON file named `expected-routes.snapshot.json` with the URLs to your new page.

 ### Testing navigation responses